Contrast-Security-OSS/docs/content/installation/java/installation/CloudFoundry.md

 The Contrast service broker allows Cloud Foundry users to easily bind services to their application and make use of the Contrast Java agent.

 ### Prerequisites
-Any applications that you wish to use with the service broker should employ the default Java buildpack in order to download and run the agent.
+Any applications that you want to use with the service broker should employ the default Java buildpack to download and run the agent.

 ```bash
 cf push YOUR_APP_NAME_GOES_HERE